nix-community/stylix/doc/src/testbeds.md

     - `command` takes a command to be run once the graphical environment has loaded
       - `packages` are forwarded to `environment.systemPackages`
+      - `terminal` takes a boolean which determines whether the command should be run in a terminal, defaulting to `false`
       - `text` takes the string of the command, which is deduced from `config.stylix.testbed.ui.command.packages` when it contains one package.
-      - `useTerminal` takes a boolean which determines whether the command should be run in a terminal, defaulting to `false`

 ### Home Manager